DIsaacman/Research/README.md

 The additional layer of transparency within private organisations solidifies the process of governance-based decision-making.

-The DAO could run on Hyperledger by IBM or other enterprise-grade software suits for private companies and could also easily be modelled on public ledgers such as the Ethereum Virtual Machine.
+The DAO could run on Hyperledger, IBM or other enterprise-grade software suites for private companies and could also easily be modelled on public ledgers such as the Ethereum Virtual Machine.

 ---

-Sources
+### Sources

 [^1]: In Bridgewater, Dalio has built one of the world’s preeminent investment houses, delivering best-in-class returns more consistently than any other hedge fund in history while also systematically building one of the great people organisations of our time.
 [Bridgewater's Ray Dalio: Quiet Pioneer of Big Data, Machine Learning, and Fintech](https://www.toptal.com/finance/business-plan-consultants/ray-dalio-principles)